moranr123/Karetou/Karetou/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - Expo CLI
-- Expo Go app on your mobile device
+- Expo Go app on your mobile

 ### Firebase Configuration
 1. Get your Firebase project configuration